HeyImMatt/mr-roboger/README.md

 ## BDD Specifications

-* If the user clicks the Count Up! button, the program returns a range of numbers from 0 to the inputted number
+* If the user clicks the Count Up! button and the number is greater than 0, the program returns a range of numbers from 0 to the inputted number
   - Input: 4
   - Output: 0, 1, 2, 3, 4

-* If the user clicks the Count Down! button, the program returns a range of numbers from the inputted number to 0
+* If the user clicks the Count Down! button and the number is greater than 0, the program returns a range of numbers from the inputted number to 0
   - Input: 4
   - Output: 4, 3, 2, 1, 0

+  * If the user clicks the Count Up! button and the number is less than 0, the program returns a range of numbers from the inputted number to 0
+  - Input: -4
+  - Output: -4, -3, -2, -1, 0

+* If the user clicks the Count Down! button and the number is less than 0, the program returns a range of numbers from 0 to the inputted number
+  - Input: -4
+  - Output: 0, -1, -2, -3, -4

 * Numbers that contain a 3 display "Won't you be my neighbor?" instead of the number
   - Input: 4